It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 California LLC Fee Summary

-Whether you decide to form your Limited Liability Company on your own or you choose to hire an LLC formation service to help with the process, you’re going to have to pay some fees.
+Whether you decide to form your Limited Liability Company on your own or hire an LLC formation service to help with the process, you’re going to have to pay some fees.
 Here are a few of the most common fees you’ll encounter when forming an LLC in California:

 Articles of Organization filing fee: $70